Abbreviation: German

 Syllabic abbreviations are not only used in politics, however.
 Many business names, trademarks, and service marks from across Germany are created on the same pattern: for a few examples, there is Aldi, from Theo Albrecht, the name of its founder, followed by discount; Haribo, from Hans Riegel, the name of its founder, followed by Bonn, the town of its head office; and Adidas, from Adolf "Adi" Dassler, the nickname of its founder followed by his surname.

 Russian

 Syllabic abbreviations are very common in Russian, Belarusian and Ukrainian languages.
 They are often used as names of organizations.
 Historically, popularization of abbreviations was a way to simplify mass-education in 1920s (see Likbez).
+The word kolkhoz (kollektívnoye khozyáystvo, collective farm) is another example.

 Leninist organisations such as the Comintern (Communist International) and Komsomol (Kommunisticheskii Soyuz Molodyozhi, or "Communist youth union") used Russian language syllabic abbreviations.
 In the modern Russian language, words like Rosselkhozbank (from Rossiysky selskokhozyaystvenny bank — Russian Agricultural Bank, RusAg) and Minobrnauki (from Ministerstvo obrazovaniya i nauki — Ministry of Education and Science) are still commonly used.
 In nearby Belarus, there are Beltelecom (Belarus Telecommunication) and Belsat (Belarus Satellite).